 While the article does not directly sell or promote a product or service, the quality of the article and its credibility has power, increasing brand awareness, trust, loyalty, and with it, sales.

-Thought leadership articles are often published in leading trade publications, but they may also be presented in formats such as blogs, videos, infographics, webinars, and presentations.
+Thought leadership articles are often published in leading trade publications, but they may also be presented in formats such as blogs, videos, infographics, on LinkedIn, in webinars, and presentations.

 The Edelman/LinkedIn study involved 1,200 U.S. business decision-makers, content creators, and salespeople.
 The companies ranged in size from those with 200 employees or less, to companies with 10,000 employees or more.
 It was conducted online with a margin of error of 2.3 percent.